SARTHAK-08/hello-world/README.md

 Hi!
 I m Sarthak

-I like to code and contribute on open source projects...and want to learn more and more.
+I like to code in python3 and contribute to an open source projects...and want to learn more and more.
-I like to travel and explore the world .